Where We're From

 I was the 4 year old who saw the world as a horrible place

-The random phone call in the middle of the night which made my heart hurt
+The random phone call in the middle of the night which made

 Growing up with my missing family on the back of my mind